Farmers and fishers

 Please see Further guidance for more detailed information on the VAT refunds available to flat-rate farmers.

-You must submit applications for repayment of VAT within four years from the end of the taxable period to which the claim relates.
+You must submit your application for repayment of VAT within four years from the end of the taxable period to which the claim relates.

 • no older than four years